 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Million Mile Secrets readers and our entire team love Hyatt, and for good reason!
-Hyatt has over 843 hotels in over 50 countries around the world.
-So you’ve got options when it comes to using your Hyatt points wherever you might want to go!
+Million Mile Secrets readers and our entire team love Hyatt, and for good reason.
+Hyatt has over 1,000 hotels all around the world.
+So you’ve got options when it comes to using your Hyatt points wherever you might want to go.

 Here’s a detailed look at the Hyatt award chart.

 Hyatt brands where you can earn and redeem Hyatt points include:

 - Hyatt Regency

 - Hyatt Zilara

 - Hyatt House